I believe animals are one of God's greatest gifts to us. They offer not just companionship but also unconditional love.

 - a different neighborhood in your area

 Be creative.
-Since my vet is in a neighboring town where I normally don't go, I'll often leave my house a half-hour early for vet appointments so my pup and I can walk around the area first.
+Since my vet is in a neighboring town where I normally don't go, I'll often leave my house 30 min. early for vet appointments so my pup and I can walk around the area first.
 He loves it!

-If you are thinking of adopting a dog, I strongly encourage you to research different dog breeds to find one with a temperament that is compatible with your energy level and lifestyle.
+If you are thinking of adopting a dog, I strongly encourage you to research different breeds and find a pup with a temperament that is compatible with your energy level and lifestyle.

 I was fortunate in that I was able to make it work with my new pet, but my story could have ended very differently.
 Do your research, talk to your vet and other dog professionals, and gather as much information as you can before you make this important decision.